Complete Guide to John Locke Essay Competition

 In 1893, Sir William Blackstone noted the human fascination with ownership, saying we desire “sole and despotic dominion … in total exclusion of rights of other individuals in the universe.”[7]
 In this case, that fascination detracts from the problems and solutions surrounding personal data today.
 An ownership right should not be created for data.
 To illustrate this, I shall explore the implications of assigning a data ownership right to corporations, everybody, individuals and then discuss why data should not be owned at all.

-State your perspective on the matter and provide the first piece of evidence for the argument.
-In responding to who should own the data, the writer stated that data should not be owned by corporations, individuals, and everybody, which he discussed later in the body paragraph.
+State your perspective on the matter and provide an overview of your evidence for the argument.
+In responding to who should own the data, the writer stated that data should not be owned by corporations, individuals, and everybody, which he discusses later in the body paragraph.

 Body paragraph:

 A body paragraph explains the main reasons for your thesis.
-If you have three main points you want to discuss, each body paragraph should cover each one and only one idea.
+If you have three main points you want to discuss, each body paragraph should cover each one (and only one) idea.
 You can support your claims with examples, research, studies, statistics, and any other information to add credibility and gain trust from readers.
-In the body paragraphs, you can also bring up opposing claims and provide explanations on why you disagree with the claims.
+In the body paragraphs, you can also bring up opposing claims and provide explanations for why you disagree with the claims.
 The overall idea of the argument is to convey your idea, explain why the reader should agree, and present opposing claims with evidence-based arguments.

 The conclusion should summarize your arguments and restate your thesis.
-A good conclusion is always hard to write, a good starting point is to make your conclusion personal is including an anecdote or a personal story related to the topic.
+A good conclusion also expands the reach of the paper to include themselves and their audience, making it both personal and showing why their audience should care about the implications of their argument.
+An example of making your conclusion personal is including an anecdote or a personal story related to the topic.

 Today, policy makers must strike a balance between individual rights and extracting societal benefits of data.
 It is the subject of age-old philosophical debate; whether to prioritise a categorical imperative of privacy at the expense of utilitarian societal progress.
 Assigning data ownership to a single party means choosing a side, one side will inevitably lose out – sacrificing progress or privacy.
 Thankfully, reality does not reflect this simplistic trade-off.
 Ergo, legislators must continue to push for a sector-specific rights-based regulatory framework to complement existing efforts and forgo the need to legislate through assigning data ownership.
 Therefore, I believe, data should remain as is, res nullius – “property of no one.”